Dirt Cake Dessert is whipped cream pudding cake topped with crushed Oreos and gummy worms. This easy no bake dessert is a kid and adult favorite!

 - Fold in Cool Whip.

-- Arrange in a bowl by pouring half the mixture in the bowl, top with half the crushed Oreos.
-Repeat layers.
+- Arrange in a 13×9 dish by ppressing half the Oreos on bottom, topped with the filling and then topped with the remaining oreos.
 Garnish with gummi worms if desired.

 - Refrigerate for at least 2 hours until set.